 History of the Brown Department of Family Medicine

-Another step forward was catching the attention of a leading general practitioner in the Pawtucket area, Dr. John J. Cunningham.
-Though he may have originally been skeptical, he jumped in wholeheartedly, becoming the first medical director, faculty member, and role model.
-When he came to MHRI to help start the residency, he brought his long-standing practice – including patients, staff, and records — transforming it into the first Family Care Center.
-Dr. Cunningham also brought his approach to care, providing endless clinical pearls and helping residents distinguish between what was important and what was not.
-When the residency opened on July 1, 1975, with seven trainees, the full time faculty consisted of Drs.
-Greer and Cunningham, Dr. Tom Scaramella, a psychiatrist who had been the residency director at Butler Hospital, Dr. Mary Ann Passero, a pediatrician, and Dr. John Evrard, an OB-Gyn.
+When the residency opened on July 1, 1975 with seven trainees, the full-time faculty consisted of Dr. Greer, Dr. Cunningham, Dr. Tom Scaramella, a psychiatrist who has been the residency director at Butler Hospital, Dr. Mary Ann Passero, a pediatrician, and Dr. John Evrard, an OB-Gyn.
 A psychologist, Ann DeLancey, joined soon afterward.
-A few local physicians enthusiastically filled out the first faculty becoming community preceptors.
+A few local preceptors enthusiastically filled out the first faculty becoming community preceptors.
 The residency flourished and attracted top candidates from around the US.
 The class size expanded to 12 by 1977, and to 13 several years later.
-The first graduates completed the program in 1978 and began a tradition that continues to this day — mostly going into practice within an hour’s drive of the residency.
+Starting with the first graduating class in 1978, several graduates stayed locally to practice, beginning a tradition that continues to this day with most residents practicing within an hour’s drive of the residency.

 Family Care Dedication (Sept.
 1975).
 From L to R: Charles Janeway, MD, Dr. Percy Hodgson, John J. Cunningham, MD, David S. Greer, MD, Francis R. Dietz

-The next step in the development of Family Medicine at Brown involved the granting of Departmental status and the hiring of the first Department Chair.
-Both milestones occurred in 1978.
-The new Department, headed by Dr. Louis Hochheiser, began to expand its range of faculty and activities.
 The Predoctoral division, whose goal was to teach Brown Medical students the principles of medical care and attract young physicians to the specialty, began in 1979, led by the first Predoctoral director and later Associate Dean for over twenty years, Dr. Stephen Smith.
 Although it took until 1995 before a required six-week clinical rotation in Family Medicine was mandated at Brown (under the guidance of Dr. Chuck Eaton), multiple courses, electives, and enrichment opportunities have always been offered.
-FM clerkships (both the standard rotations and the longitudinal integrated variety), now under the direction of Drs.
-David Anthony and Andrea Arena, receive high marks.
+The Family Medicine clerkships (both the standard rotations and the longitudinal integrated variety), now under the direction of Dr. David Anthony and Dr. Andrea Arena, consistently receive glowing evaluations from students.

 Health policy and advocacy have been a critical component of the mission of the Department, with faculty, residents, and staff taking leadership roles in innumerable public forums, committees, and advisory boards, and even helping draft legislation to change state laws.
-Working closely with the Rhode Island Academy of Family Physicians on its legislative initiatives, we have worked to make our voice heard on issues of importance to our patients and our discipline.
-Michael Fine took FM advocacy leadership to the next level when he became the Director the RI Department of Health 2011-2015.
-A joint RIAFP- FM residency Advocacy Day is now a yearly activity, now directed by Drs.
-Keith Callahan and Gina La Prova.
+Working closely with the Rhode Island Academy of Family Physicians on its legislative initiatives, Family Medicine has strived to make our voice heard on issues of importance to our patients and our discipline.
+Dr. Michael Fine, a graduate of the program, took Family Medicine advocacy leadership to the next level when he became the Director the RI Department of Health 2011-2015.
+Several RI Family Physicians from Dr. Sarah Fessler, to Dr. Gina LaProva, Dr. Keith Callahan, Dr. Kate de Klerk have taken leadership in advocacy and started a joint RIAFP- FM residency Advocacy Day that is now a yearly activity.
 The Department has also been extremely active in the Care Transformation Collaborative of RI (CTC-RI), becoming the first academic member more than a decade ago.

-Jeffrey Borkan, MD, PhD, is Professor of Family Medicine, and Assistant Dean for Primary Care-Population Medicine at the Warren Alpert Medical School of Brown University.
 Thanks for the historical contributions from Deans Aronson and Greer, Mr. Frank Dietz, Dr. Michael Fine, and Dr. Fadya El Rayess.
 Part of this article is taken from a previous article in Medicine and Health Rhode Island, Volume 89 No 8, August 2006, written by the author.

 Lists of Founders, Past Residency Directors and Chairs